 Nearly a century ago, televisions were created to relay visual information from place to place.
-The first major consumer TV was CRT TVs, and with the passing time, there have been many modern, improved tech that has changed the whole experience of television viewing.
+The first major consumer TV was CRT TVs, and with the passing of time, there have been many modern, improved tech that have changed the whole experience of television viewing.

-CRT and plasma were once very popular, but as LCD and its newer variations - LED, OLED, QLED started to come into the market, consumer demand started changing, and manufacturers work harder to fulfill the ever-growing demand.
+CRT and plasma were once very popular, but as LCD and its newer variations - LED, OLED, and QLED started to come into the market, consumer demand started changing, and manufacturers worked harder to fulfill the ever-growing demand.

 In this guide, we’ll talk about everything you need to know about purchasing your television.
 From the types of TVs to your maintenance needs, everything is explained.

 There are 6 major types of different technologies used in televisions.
 They’re -

 6 Types of Television Technologies